I knew there was a reason why I don’t normally line up events for January and February and why my mileage goes down over the winter.

 There is the now well established Marcothon; run 5k or for 30 minutes every day in December.
 Set up to specifically keep runners motivated and training through the darkest month, setting an achievable daily target: everyone can find 30 minutes, right?
 Many people complete it and I truly admire them for it.
 It has never worked for me, I just find that it adds an extra level of stress into life, I stop enjoying the running and start to resent it.
 As a runner who does not run or train every day I also find it counter intuitive.
 Don’t get me wrong it is a good thing, just not for me.

 Another issue for me during the winter is that I am out on the streets on the dreaded tarmac, unable to run in the parks during the hours of darkness.
-I could go in with my head torch and I am sure it is safe enough, but my family are comfortable with the idea, as there have been occasions where things have not gone so well for people in or around the parks.
+I could go in with my head torch and I am sure it is safe enough, but my family aren’t comfortable with the idea, as there have been occasions where things have not gone so well for people in or around the parks.

 It does take a little bit of additional discipline but with shorter runs the streets are not so bad, and if you get the route right you get that lovely, secret voyeuristic glimpse of other people’s houses and lives through lit windows to distract you from the monotony of tarmac.
 And just occasionally there is the most incredible surprise like the coming face to face with a tawny owl along the road by the graveyard.
 Luckily too there is a decent selection of hills and flat stretches close by for the intervals.